 Or click the New dropdown menu and select Create a test from a template.

 From the Template gallery, select the Quick Answers filter.

 Then, find and click Validate a prototype.

-Important: Make sure the link to the document is set to View, so participants can’t make any changes.
+Important: Make sure the link to the document is set to View, so contributors can't make any changes.
 For help with sharing your document, see Limit how a file is shared.